Enter your email and download

 When you’ve worked so hard to entice potential customers to visit your website, you don’t want to lose touch with them as soon as they leave.

 Having a newsletter is a great way for eCommerce stores to onboard visitors to their purchasing funnel.
-You can offer a discount for the first order, for example, and include your SEO writing with some suggested products there too.
+The best newsletters can offer a discount for the first order, and include your SEO writing with some suggested products there too.
 Eventually, you’ll convert more customers and have a way of contacting them as well.

 As an example, if you segment your email based on the categories of items your shoppers purchased, you can email a person who bought newborn clothes with promotions for 6 month old clothes.
 If someone purchased women’s swimsuits, why not email them with promotions on amazing winter dresses in the fall?